AqeelMoslem/GoVisa/README.md

 - **Application Status Tracking:** Users can view the status of their applications (Pending, Approved, Rejected).
 - **Admin Dashboard:** Admins can review, approve, or reject visa applications.
 - **Messaging System:** Users and admins can communicate regarding applications.
-- **Notifications:** Email or in-app notifications for status updates and messages.
+- **Notifications:** in-app notifications for status updates and messages.
 - **Role-Based Access:** Separate permissions for users and admins.
-- **Reporting:** Admins can generate reports on visa applications and statuses.
-- **Profile Management:** Users can update their personal information and view application history.

 ---